neiltheblue/octopio/README.md

 ## Update network

-The OrangePIZero is great as it has buit in wi-fi, to connect to you network using the UI enter:
+The OrangePIZero is great as it has buit in wi-fi, to connect to your network using the UI enter:

 ```
 sudo nmtui-connect